 In the initial stages of a neuroma, runners tend to think there’s a lump in their socks or they feel like something’s wrong on the inside of their shoes such as a crease or a small pebble in their socks.
 Sometimes it feels as if you’re running on a lamp cord or there’s a lump under the foot.

 At first, it doesn’t feel like much more than a minor irritant.
-Massaging the bottom of the foot helps and so does post-run ice, but the uncomfortable feeling under the toes never seems to go completely away.
+Massaging the bottom of the foot helps and so does post-run ice, i recommend you to check the http://www.gianfranco.com.au website, but the uncomfortable feeling under the toes never seems to go completely away.
 It feels like whenever you go barefoot, wear sandals or flip flops, or wear narrow running shoes it flares up and the soreness gets worse.

 Once again, with so many foot problems, women runners have the highest incidence of neuromas.
 The reason reverts back to the shoes women often wear: narrow, tight dress shoes or even worse, high heels.
 Also, women who are on their feet all day on hard floors—teachers, waitresses or nurses—are especially susceptible to neuromas whether they run or not.